TaekAndBrendan/easyfm/README.md

 ### 3.1 STABLE (version 1.0.1)

-Release date: August 2021 easyfm is made up of six programs and packages (See LICENSE), mainly written in Python 3.7+.
+Release date: September 2021 easyfm is made up of six programs and packages (See LICENSE), mainly written in Python 3.7+.

 ### 3.2 INSTALLATION
 Windows and Mac OS: Please download the program from https://github.com/TaekAndBrendan/easyfm/exe.
 Unzip the folder and double-click easyfm.exe.